 The impetus for reviewing CAEECC Membership stems from Ground rule 7, adopted in 2019, which states that “Periodically (i.e., every other year) the CAEECC should consider whether important broad stakeholder clusters are missing from current CAEECC make-up—e.g., an organization specializing in social justice issues.”

 A number of changes related to ongoing transitions in the California energy efficiency landscape warrant careful consideration within the context of reviewing CAEECC Membership and its Diversity, Equity, and Inclusion practices.
 There were many changes for the Working Group to consider.
-For instance, the launch of the new Equity and Market Support segments – and relatedly, energy burden, disproportionate impacts of COVID on low-income communities and communities of color, and other inequities in energy efficiency.
+For instance, the launch of the new Equity and Market Support segments – and relatedly, energy burden, disproportionate impacts of COVID on low-income communities and communities of color, and other inequities in energy efficiency (such as lack of decision-making opportunity) that also intersect with economic and racial inequities.
 (Note: CAEECC focuses exclusively on market-rate energy efficiency programs, not on the Energy Savings Assistance Program).
 Other relevant changes include the forthcoming launch of the statewide Market Transformation portfolio and its Independent Administrator, as well as the ongoing transition towards greater third-party involvement in the design, implementation, and delivery of energy efficiency programs.
+The CPUC has also been scaling up its work on the Environmental and Social Justice Action Plan to make regulatory processes more diverse, inclusive, and equitable.

 Originally, the focus of the WG was going to be solely on membership composition.
-However, at the request of the California Public Utilities Commission (CPUC), the scope expanded to include charting a course for CAEECC to be a leader in actively engaging and uplifting the voices and perspectives of marginalized people and communities as CAEECC develops and delivers work products to inform CPUC policies and proceedings and provide input on the programs offered by the energy efficiency program administrators.
-The goal is that through a more diverse CAEECC, recommendations on policies and programs be based on input from a more inclusive group of stakeholders.
+However, at the request of the California Public Utilities Commission (CPUC), the scope expanded to include charting a course for CAEECC to be a leader in implementing diversity, equity, and inclusion best practices.
+This includes, but is not limited to:

+Creating a more diverse and representative CAEECC,

+Actively engaging and uplifting the voices and perspectives of marginalized people and communities as CAEECC develops and delivers work products to inform CPUC policies and proceedings,

+Providing input on the programs offered by the energy efficiency program administrators, and

+Creating more accessible opportunities to engage with CAEECC and working group tasks.

+This strategy was supported and agreed to by the CAEECC membership at December 2, 2021 meeting.
+The CAEECC was established in 2015 through Decision 15-10-028 for a specific purpose and focused mainly (but not exclusively) on parties to the energy efficiency proceeding.
+Given these critical issues, the proposal was to evaluate the current structure and practices of CAEECC to identify how CAEECC can ensure accessible, inclusive, and diverse representation to inform CAEECC’s energy efficiency policy proposals.

 The WG was tasked with exploring different aspects of Diversity including but not limited to racial, cultural, ethnic, abilities, gender, economic, religious, and generational diversity.
 The intent of this work was to foster greater impact and stronger and more equitable outcomes in CAEECC’s energy efficiency work.
 Historically, the representation of CAEECC Member organizations has been more homogeneous than representative of the diverse communities across California.